hashicorp/terraform-provider-aws/website/docs/r/memorydb_parameter_group.html.markdown

 ## Import

-Use the `name` to import a parameter group.
+Import a parameter group using the `name`.
 For example:

 ```
 $ terraform import aws_memorydb_parameter_group.example my-parameter-group